Green Border, dir. A. Holland

 All information (whether in text or photographs) is supplied in good faith but should not be relied upon as being a statement of representation or fact.GOT AN EVENT TO SHARE?
 It's free to post your events on What's On Glasgow, click here to find out more!

 Want to be the first to hear about what's happening in Glasgow?
-Just hit 'Like' on our Facebook page, join the What's On Scotland Facebook Group and 'Follow' on our Twitter account and you're all set!Glasgow Print Fair will bring together printmakers, designers, illustrators and artists for one day only on Saturday 25th October at The Pyramid at Anderston!
+Follow us on Facebook and join the What's On Scotland Group!Glasgow Print Fair will bring together printmakers, designers, illustrators and artists for one day only on Saturday 25th October at The Pyramid at Anderston!

 READ MORE